-The Basic Training in Paediatrics & Child Health Program is the beginning of your minimum 6-year training program to become a Paediatrician.
+Basic Training in Paediatrics & Child Health is the start of the minimum 6-year training program to become a Paediatrician.
 This program includes a broad exposure to a comprehensive range of discipline areas that can be further developed during a subsequent Advanced Training program.
 Learning occurs primarily in the workplace, supported and supervised by consultants and peers.

 Prospective trainees must have:

-- a general medical registration with the Medical Board of Australia, or a medical registration with a general scope of practice with the Medical Council if applying in New Zealand
+- current general medical registration with the Medical Board of Australia or medical registration with general scope of practice with the Medical Council of New Zealand

-- an appointment to an appropriate training position at an accredited training hospital or health service
+- an appointment to an appropriate training position at an accredited training site

-Successful trainees are permitted to enrol in Advanced Training within 5 years of completing Basic Training.
+Basic Trainees are permitted to enrol in Advanced Training within 5 years of completing their Basic Training.
 Eligibility is dependent on the completion of all requirements of training.
-Once the overseeing committee has recommended you for admission, the RACP will invite you to apply for Fellowship of the applicable Division, Faculty or Chapter of the RACP.

-All Fellows in Australia, New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.
+All RACP Fellows in Australia, Aotearoa New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.